MurhafMoussa/typed_form_fields/CONTRIBUTING.md

    ```
 6. Make your changes, write tests, and ensure all existing tests pass.
 7. Commit your changes and push them to your fork.
-8. Open a Pull Request to merge your feature branch into the development branch of the main repository.
+8. Open a Pull Request to merge your feature branch into the development branch of the production repository.

 ## Branching Strategy